sanne88/cyber8420projectopenmrs/CodeReviewForSSE.md

 ## 1.2 CWE Checklist for the Manual Code Review Process

-Before initiating the manual code review process, it is crucial to follow this checklist derived from our previous assignments:
+Before initiating the manual code review process, we have come up with this checklist derived from our previous assignments:

 1. ☑️ **CWE-798: Use of Hard-coded Credentials**
 2. ☑️ **CWE-352: Cross-Site Request Forgery (CSRF)**